balcilar/gnn-spectral-expressive-power/README.md

 Studied GNN's spectral analysis codes are in the spectral_analysis_codes folder.
 Those codes were written in Matlab.
-You can briefly run each script for each method independently and see the empirical and theoretical frequency responses on the Cora graph.
+You can briefly run each script for each method independently and see the empirical frequency responses on the Cora graph and and the theoretical ones.

 Chebnet's frequency response
 ```